xyzpw/scicalc/README.md

 ## Features
 The **calculator.py** script contains several features, the `showhelp` function is useful because it displays usage info about a given function.<br><br>
 To use the `showhelp` function, type `showhelp()` inside the script.
 Optionally, you can display specific info about a given function by passing the function name in as an argument, e.g. `showhelp(log)`, this will display usage information about the `log` function.<br><br>
+> [!NOTE]
-**Note: The `round` function uses Bankers rounding.
-Python uses this rounding method by default, so this is used to avoid confusion. <br> If you want to round 5 up, use the `roundup` function, this is the most common rounding method.**
+> The `round` function uses Bankers rounding.
+Python uses this rounding method by default, so this is used to avoid confusion.
+> If you want to round 5 up, use the `roundup` function, this is the most common rounding method.**

 ### Viewing History
 History can be displayed with the `hist` command.
 Alternatively, the command `history` will do the same.<br>